Living Responsibly in La Plata County

 Also check out requirements for municipalities including:

 Building permits are required for all construction.
-However, structures used for utility or storage sheds, less than 200 square feet, do not require a building permit.
-Please be aware that while the structure may not require a building permit, it is required to meet setbacks.
+However, structures used for utility or storage sheds that are less than 200 square feet do not require a building permit.
 View the La Plata County Building Code and find useful resources including permit applications.

 Onsite wastewater treatment systems (Septic systems)